Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 <span style="display:none">Hidden</span>
-	scp -i bioconductor-bob-mylaptop.pem /path/to/myfile root@ec2-50-16-120-30.compute-1.amazonaws.com:/root
+	scp -i bioconductor-bob-mylaptop.pem /path/to/myfile ubuntu@ec2-50-16-120-30.compute-1.amazonaws.com:~

-That will copy the file at "/path/to/myfile" on your local computer to the /root directory on the remote instance.
+That will copy the file at "/path/to/myfile" on your local computer to ubuntu's home directory on the remote instance.
 To copy a file from a running instance to your local computer, do something like this (still at your local computer):

-	scp -i bioconductor-bob-mylaptop.pem root@ec2-50-16-120-30.compute-1.amazonaws.com:/root/myfile /some/directory
+	scp -i bioconductor-bob-mylaptop.pem ubuntu@ec2-50-16-120-30.compute-1.amazonaws.com:~/myfile /some/directory

-That will copy the file /root/myfile from the running instance to /some/directory on your local machine.
+That will copy the file ~/myfile from the running instance to /some/directory on your local machine.

 *Reminder*: Files created on a running EC2 instance are **not** persisted unless you do some special steps.
 So if you are generating output files with Bioconductor, you must copy them to your local machine before terminating your instance, or